tg222eu/CertCTF2023/README.md

 It can also be revealed by searching for "frame contains "CTF" or look directly at FTP-Data protocol in Protocol Hierarchy as its the only packet of its kind

 6. By using binwalk I could see there are additional file inside the PCAP file.
 Extracting the files and opening up second file a private key and a certificate is revealed.
 When inserting the key in Edit -> Preference -> Protocol -> TLS -> RSA key list
-Adding IP 192.168.0.10, Port: 443, Protocol HTTP, *Path to key*, a new HTTP protocol is revealed with secret.png file.
+Adding IP 192.168.0.10, Port: 443, Protocol HTTP, *Path to key*, a new HTTP protocol from the secret-management server is revealed with secret.png file.
 Extracting the HTTP object and open the picture reveal the flag:
 CTF[GALOIS]